-The Plan area encircles the Villeneuve Airport, currently zoned as Airport Support in the County's Land Use Bylaw.
+Portions of the Plan area that abut the Villeneuve Airport are currently zoned as Airport Support in the County's Land Use Bylaw.
 The Plan area is bound to the north by Township Road 544.
 Adjacent land uses to the north include a mix of Resource Extraction, Rural Industry Support and Agriculture, all of which are contained within a Resource Extraction Overlay in Part 17 of the Land Use Bylaw.
 Land directly east of the Plan area boundary is predominantly Agriculture.
 The Hamlet of Villeneuve (Hamlet) is located less than 1 km southeast of the Plan area and is home to around 260 residents.
 The Hamlet includes a combination of Institutional, Residential and Commercial uses.

-The lands adjacent to the south and west of the Plan area boundaries are designated for Agriculture and Resource Extraction, with the southwest corner included in the Resource Extraction Overlay.
+The lands adjacent to the south of the Plan area boundaries are designated for Agriculture and Resource Extraction.